ataki/ataki.github.io/_posts/2020-10-03-tech-interview-for-data.md

 intuition for the algorithm.

 ## What The End State Should Feel Like
-Now you're ready to study.
 Start by visualizing the end state.

-A frequent question I used to ask and get is: how do you know you've done enough studying?
-It's not when you're fed up with studying.
+A frequent question I hear is: how do you know you've done enough studying?

-IMO the best mentality is to be so prepared that **you literally can't wait to get to the problem in the interview.** There's a joy in having solved so many problems that you're wishing the interview gives you one you haven't heard of before and struggle with.
+The best mentality is to be so prepared that **you literally can't wait to get to the problem in the interview.** There's a joy in having solved so many problems that you're wishing the interview gives you one you haven't heard of before and struggle with.
 Most interviewers will not.
 The reason is that problems solvable in 20-35min come down to using the same data structures and algorithmic patterns with tweaks.

 If you're into metrics, another one is that you can code up a problem from start to finish in 20min or less.
 This can literally be the same problem you've